 Call 1-877-RESERVE (1-877-737-3783).
 Available from 8 a.m. to 6 p.m. local park time

 Outside of North America: (519) 826-5391

 Note: Most campground kiosks close on Labour Day.
-If you have a reservation between Labour Day and Thanksgiving, please call the Visitor Centre at 306-663-4522 for kiosk hours of operation.
+If a reservation begins between Labour Day and Thanksgiving, call the Visitor Centre at 306-663-4522 for kiosk hours of operation.

 Beaver Glen Campground